omnivector-solutions/jobbergate/jobbergate-cluster-api/README.md

   `jobbergate-cli`.
 Joins the cluster as a submit host; mounts the shared `/nfs` volume and the munge key volume; exposes port `8003` to the host for the web app / manual browser testing.
 - **Slurm config** — add the `interactive` partition to the composed `slurm.conf` over `c1,c2`.
-- **Keycloak** — add `jobbergate:sessions:view` / `jobbergate:sessions:edit` roles to the
+- **Keycloak** — no realm changes: the session guard reuses the existing job-script creation permissions.
-  existing realm export, attached to the CLI client's user.
 - Smoke test: `curl -X POST :8003/jobbergate/sessions -H "Authorization: Bearer $(jobbergate show-token --plain)" -d '{"application_identifier": "simple-application"}'`, open the returned URL in a browser, answer the questions, watch the submission land in `squeue`.